-The Company is exposed to foreign currency risk on certain transactions arising from its business.
+The Group is exposed to exchange rate risk on certain operations deriving from its activities.
 These are primarily collections made in US dollars corresponding to sales of finished products, collections and payments deriving from the operation performed with AstraZeneca, payments in US dollars under the agreement with Sun Pharmaceutical Industries Ltd., payments in US dollars for clinical trials, purchases of raw materials and payments of royalties in yens, in addition to collections and payments made by the subsidiaries in the United Kingdom, Poland, Switzerland, Denmark and the US in their local currencies.
-The most important of the foreign currencies with which the group, of which the Company is the Parent Company, operates is the US dollar.
+The most important of the foreign currencies with which the group operates is the US dollar.